-- Three-time Olympic gold medalist in both the all-around individual and team competition at the 2012 and 2016 Olympics
+- Gabby Douglas is a three-time Olympic gold medalist in both the all-around individual and team competition at the 2012 and 2016 Olympics

 - First African-American to win the Olympic gold for gymnastics

 - Author of the New York Times bestseller Grace, Gold & Glory: My Leap of Faith

 - Member of the 2011 and 2015 World Championship Team

 - First reigning Olympic all-around champion since 1981 to return to the sport and win a world championships medal

 Gabby Douglas is a decorated American gymnast and sports icon.
 She has won three gold medals at the Olympics as well as two gold and one silver at the World Championships.

 She is the first African American to win Olympic gold in the individual all-around competition and the first American gymnast to win gold in both the individual all-around and team competitions at the same Olympics.